- July 24, 2018

 - Morgan Stanley

-The Wolper Law Firm is currently investigating claims against Barry Connell, a former Financial Advisor at Morgan Stanley in Ridgewood, New Jersey.
+The Wolper Law Firm, P.A. is currently investigating claims against Barry Connell, a former Financial Advisor at Morgan Stanley in Ridgewood, New Jersey.
 Barry Connell has been in the securities industry since 1998 and previously worked at UBS Financial Services.

 According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), on June 25, 2018, FINRA sanctioned Barry Connell, indefinitely suspending him from associating with any brokerage firm for failure to pay an arbitration award rendered against him.
 The arbitration award stemmed from an employment lawsuit filed by Morgan Stanley in which Morgan Stanley received an award of $6 million.

 In addition, Barry Connell’s record as a Financial Advisor is marred with customer complaints and alleged sales practice violations for which Morgan Stanley may be financially responsible.
 Barry Connell’s BrokerCheck report reveals ten (10) customer complaints, including one pending complaint.
 The allegations against Barry Connell include fraud, misappropriation of money and unsuitability.
 Among the specific allegations are:

 - December 2017—”Claimant alleged, inter alia, Misappropriation with respect to funds in her accounts.”
 Alleged damages are $2.19 million.

 - March 2017—”CLIENT’S ATTORNEY ALLEGED, INTER ALIA, THAT THE CLIENT’S SIGNATURES ON VARIOUS CHECKS AND ACCOUNT DOCUMENTS WERE FORGED BY HER HUSBAND WHO WAS THE FA ON THE ACCOUNT.”
 The matter was settled for $725,000.